em00k/next-zxdb-downloader/readme.md

 httpfile was a modified fork of httpbank for use with NextZXDB, which is no longer needed.

+Without Remy's work this would not be possible. https://github.com/remy/next-http

 Thanks to D-Rimron Soutter for supplying backend magic and never ending support.

+Note this is an EARLY beta, it my crash, it might fail to download etc etc. Best results have been with a FAST SD card (class10).
+As time goes on things will improve however for now its great fun to use.

 How to use: